Ztkent/crab-crawler/README.md

 - **BLACKLIST_DOMAINS**: An array of domain names that the crawler is banned from visiting.

 ### Crawler Settings
+- **FREE_CRAWL**: A boolean that, if true, allows the crawler to visit any domain.
+This will respect the Blacklist.
 - **MAX_URLS_TO_VISIT**: The maximum number of URLs that the crawler will visit before stopping.
 - **MAX_THREADS**: The maximum number of threads that the crawler will use.
+- **CRAWLER_TIMEOUT**: The maximum time the crawler will run.
 - **CRAWLER_REQUEST_TIMEOUT**: The maximum time the crawler will wait for a request to return.

 ### Logging Options